 Micro Capitalization Company Risk.
 Micro capitalization companies may be newly formed or have limited product lines, distribution channels and financial and managerial resources.
 The risks associated with those investments are generally greater than those associated with investments in the securities of larger, more established companies.
-This may cause the Fund's net asset value and market price to be more volatile when compared to investment companies that focus only on large capitalization companies.
+This may cause the Fund's NAV to be more volatile when compared to investment companies that focus only on large capitalization companies.